 These unsolicited testimonials attest to it, as do the many hounds feeling healthier and living longer.

-I’m always available for consultation.
+I’m always available for a free consultation.
 Just call or email.